TechLX-software/vanillamod-transpiler/docs/Code/events.md

 ---
-id: drone
+id: events
-title: Drone
+title: Events
-slug: /drone
+slug: events
 ---

 This is a link to [another document.](doc1.md) This is a link to an [external page.](http://www.example.com/)